-Tools in this section address how the governance meeting should be organized, a simple process of for how to apply consensus\ decision-making to meeting deliberations, the roles of chairs\ and participants, and strategies for effective record-keeping and communications.
+Tools in this section address how the governance meeting should be organized, a simple process of developing and applying consensus decision-making to meeting deliberations, the roles of chairs and participants, and strategies for effective record-keeping and communication.

 Meetings are the primary mechanism for convening governance groups.
-Effective meetings require well-thought-out agendas, active participation, and a record of the meetings, topics and outcomes.
+Effective meetings require well-thought-out agendas, active participation, along with a record of the meeting's topics and outcomes.
 Best practices for agenda design include the following:

-- Careful agenda preparation in advance, using provided templates that are both easily found online and in print, and are Americans with Disabilities Act (ADA)-compliant for accessibility - Remember, agendas are driven by committee charge - Focus on prioritized issues - o Items included are prioritized based on the committee charge - Items should also be prioritized based on time of occurrence in the academic year - Balance between agenda items and meeting time available - $\circ~$ A thoughtful balance between presentation and discussion\ should be maintained - Remember: a one-hour meeting should have no more than two agenda items requiring active dialogue - Discussion\ content should be framed by well-designed questions - Providing questions for discussion can invite focused participatory input better than simply framing content by topic - Record key findings and commitments using accessible meeting notes templates - Reserve time at the end of meetings to collectively summarize action/information items, and what constituency\ representatives should take to their groups for discussion\ and what information the committee expects back from constituency\ members
+- Careful agenda preparation in advance, using provided templates that are both easily found online and in print, and are Americans with Disabilities Act (ADA)-compliant for accessibility - o Remember, agendas are driven by committee charge - Focus on prioritized issues - Items included are prioritized based on the committee charge - o Items should also be prioritized based on time of occurrence in the academic year - Balance between agenda items and meeting time available - A thoughtful balance between presentation and discussion should be maintained - Remember: a one-hour meeting should have no more than two agenda items requiring active dialogue - Discussion content should be framed by well-designed questions - Providing questions for discussion can invite focused participatory input better than simply framing content by topic - Record key findings and commitments using accessible meeting notes templates - Reserve time at the end of meetings to collectively summarize action/information items, and what constituency representatives should take to their groups for discussion and what information the committee expects back from constituency members

-Consensus\ Forming and Decision\ Making
+Consensus Forming and Decision Making

-Achieving meaningful consensus is essential to effective governance and leads to the formation of decisions that advance the college community in the direction of preferred outcomes.
-In this context "consensus" describes a general state of agreement rather than a "majority opinion."
+Achieving meaningful consensus is essential to effective governance and leads to the formation of decisions that advance the college community toward preferred outcomes.
+In this context, "consensus" describes a general state of agreement rather than a "majority opinion."
 Clear agreements and public indications of understanding and support by committee members are critical to maintain forward progress of all governance groups.
-Participatory governance is driven by dialogue addressing issues of shared importance that seeks consensus.
-All council\/committee\ members, especially the chair\ or convener\, are expected to make good-will attempts to resolve each participant's concerns before asking for agreement and closing discussion\ regarding a recommendation or forward actions.
+Participatory governance is driven by dialogue addressing issues of shared importance when seeking consensus.
+All council/committee members, especially the chair or convener, are expected to make good-will attempts to resolve each participant's concerns before asking for agreement and closing any discussion regarding a recommendation or forward action.